John 11

 John 11 is the eleventh chapter of the Gospel of John in the New Testament of the Christian Bible.
 It records the raising of Lazarus from the dead, a miracle of Jesus Christ, and the subsequent development of the chief priests' and Pharisees' plot against Jesus.
 The author of the book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that John composed this Gospel.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 57 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: